stkfd/tmi-rs/README.md

 use std::env;
 use std::error::Error;

-use futures::future::{join, ready};
+use std::sync::Arc;

-use futures::sink::SinkExt;
+use tokio::stream::StreamExt;

-use futures::stream::StreamExt;
+use pin_utils::pin_mut;
 use tmi_rs::client_messages::ClientMessage;
 use tmi_rs::event::*;
 use tmi_rs::selectors::priv_msg;
-use tmi_rs::{TwitchChatConnection, TwitchClient, TwitchClientConfigBuilder};
+use tmi_rs::{single::connect, TwitchClientConfig, TwitchClientConfigBuilder};

 /// To run this example, the TWITCH_CHANNEL, TWITCH_USERNAME and TWITCH_AUTH environment variables
 /// need to be set.